ivanpmartell/pdb-sam/dataset.md

 Download protein structures (pdb) files for each ID

-Filter out structure files that do not contain SAM in its structure (might not be necessary)
+Filter out structure files that do not contain SAM in its structure